lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >
-          Visit a
+          Visit a **Himalayan bee farm** and meet a passionate local beekeeper.

-          traditional **Himalayan bee farm** and meet a passionate local beekeeper.
           Delve

           into the fascinating world of these unique bees, learn about traditional